 She has appeared as a soloist with the Basel Symphony Orchestra, WDR Sinfonieorchester, Meiningen Court Orchestra, Camerata Zürich, Kammerphilharmonie Graubünden, Basel Sinfonietta and the Ensemble Namascae among others, in festivals such as Archipel Geneva, Klangspuren Schwaz, ReMusik St. Petersburg, Royaumont and les Jardins Musicaux.

-Being a devoted chamber musician, Karolina is a member of several contemporary music ensembles, including NeuverBand (Basel), Mondrian Ensemble (Basel), Trio SÆITENWIND (Basel), Curious Chamber Players (Stockholm) and SCENATET (Copenhagen).
-She has also appeared as a guest with ensembles such as Ensemble Intercontemporaine (Paris), Ensemble Phoenix (Basel) and Collegium Novum (Zürich).
+Being a devoted chamber musician, Karolina is a member of several ensembles, including Mondrian Ensemble (Basel), Trio SÆITENWIND (Basel), NeuverBand (Basel), and Curious Chamber Players (Stockholm).
+In 2008, Karolina founded the cello and percussion duo “UmeDuo”, together with her sister Erika.
+The Duo has appeared in renowned concert halls and Festivals throughout Europe, and has premiered works in close collaboration with composers from Sweden and abroad.
+Karolina has also appeared as a guest with ensembles such as Ensemble Intercontemporaine (Paris), Ensemble Phoenix (Basel) and Collegium Novum (Zürich).

-Karolina studied with Thomas Grossenbacher, Thomas Demenga and Torleif Thedéen, and graduated with both a soloist diploma from Zürcher Hochschule der Künste and a specialised masters in contemporary music from Musik-Akademie Basel.
+Karolina studied with Thomas Grossenbacher, Thomas Demenga and Torleif Thedéen, and graduated with both a soloist diploma from Zürcher Hochschule der Künste and a specialized masters in contemporary music from Musik-Akademie Basel.
 She also received significant input from musicians such as Mike Svoboda, Martina Schucan and Frans Helmerson.